hongwu-cao-1173484/comp636_ass_1_sds/README.md

    - Providing clear, helpful error messages that guide users to correct their input
    - Validating that dates aren't in the future

-4. **Testing Edge Cases**: Ensuring the system correctly handled boundary conditions (e.g., a student exactly 8.5 years old, leap year birthdays, students with grade 6 vs grade 5) required careful testing and adjustment of the conditional logic.
+4. **Testing Edge Cases**: Ensuring the system correctly handled boundary conditions (e.g., a student exactly 8.5 years old, leap year birthdays) required careful testing and adjustment of the conditional logic.

-The solution required understanding Python's date arithmetic, careful logical thinking about the order of conditions, and thorough testing with various edge cases to ensure the bug was truly fixed and no new bugs were introduced.